MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 - **Make sure the scanner computer has available processor resources**

-    Inspecting the file contents for a match against your configured conditions, and encrypting and decrypting files are processor-intensive actions.
+    Inspecting the file contents, and encrypting and decrypting files are processor-intensive actions.
 Monitor typical scanning cycles for your specified data stores to identify whether a lack of processor resources is negatively affecting the scanner performance.

 - **Do not scan local folders on the computer running the scanner service**